 If your lilies or fritillaries are being merrily munched as soon as your back is turned, the most likely culprit is the lily beetle or their larvae.

 The lily beetle is a red beetle which munches both petals and leaves.
-It can decimate your lilies this season and causing poor bulb development that can affect next year’s flowers also.
+It can decimate your lilies and cause poor bulb development that can affect next year’s flowers.

 There are pesticides to control lily beetle although these are more effective on the larvae than the adult.
 Be careful when spraying in full flower as this could affect pollinating insects.